jdenalil/SailPlanning/README.md

 ## Quickstart
 To run an example planning scenario, just change the values in `main.rs` and run `cargo run`.
 This will print the results of the planning.
 To use the planning results, the main entrypoint is the `run_astar` function, which returns a vector of Postion & Time waypoints and a total power use for the path (`Option<(Vec<PosTime>, u32)>`).

+### Disclaimer
+This implementation is a work in progress, and does not properly reject invalid inputs or guarantee an optimal solution.

 ## Implementation Overview:
 The Solution in this repo uses A* search with modified functions for transition dynamics, heuristic, and success.
 The goal of the search is to minimize power use.